What is the Social Innovation Fellows Program?

 Our Fellows become keen thinkers and problem solvers who are sensitive to cultural differences.
 They leave our program prepared to become engaged and responsible global citizens at NC State and beyond.

-Fellows work and learn under the guidance of program staff, a Social Entrepreneur in Residence, and faculty, business and community leaders.
-Fellows learn adaptive leadership skills required of successful entrepreneurs.
-And they hone the technical skills needed to create and launch enterprises and projects that have a positive social impact.
+Fellows work and learn under the guidance of program staff and faculty, seasoned fellows alumni, and business and community leaders.
+Fellows learn adaptive leadership skills required of successful entrepreneurs and hone the technical skills needed to both evaluate and design enterprises that have a positive social impact.

-- Have a passion to change the world and want to explore deeply a great social challenge related to the UN Sustainable Development Goals?
+• Want to deeply explore a social challenge related to the UN Sustainable Development Goals?

-- Currently work on a social venture, product or project solo or with a team; want to join an existing venture team; or have an idea for a project, but don’t know where to go to develop it?
+• Currently work on a social venture, product or project but don’t know where to go to develop it?

-If so, you may be a candidate for the Social Innovation Fellows program.
+If so, you may be a great candidate for the Social Innovation Fellows program.

 Learn about past Community Anchors